jointakahe/jointakahe/content/_index.md

 *medium-size* installations, and which allows you to host *multiple domains* on the same infrastructure.

-It's currently in an beta state, meaning most things work (and it will talk ActivityPub to Mastodon and other servers), but there's still some [polish and features left to add](https://docs.jointakahe.org/en/latest/features/).
+It's currently in an beta state, meaning most things work and it can talk to most of the Fediverse, but there's still some
+[polish and features left to add](https://docs.jointakahe.org/en/latest/features/).

 The flagship instance can be found at [takahe.social](http://takahe.social),